Select Page

 SEASnet 4404BH Lab

-• Users must follow instructions given by SEASnet staff.
+• Users must follow all instructions given by SEASnet staff.

-• Food or drink in any type of container may only be left in the cubbies designed for this purpose.
+• Food and drinks, in any type of container, may only be stored in the designated cubbies.

-• If labs are full, users needing to do course work have priority over those users just browsing the internet, reading email, etc.
+• If labs are full, students completing coursework have priority over those browsing the internet, reading emails, or engaging in other non-academic activities.

-• If you have access to restricted software for course work, that software may only be used to do assignments for that course.
+• Access to restricted software provided for specific courses may only be used for assignments related to that course.

-• Machines may not be locked for more than 15 minutes.
-A machine left longer than 15 minutes will be rebooted by SEASnet staff to make available for another user.
+• Machines may not be locked or left unattended for more than 15 minutes.
+After 15 minutes, SEASnet staff may reboot the machine to make it available for another user.

-• SEASnet is not responsible for anything done to a user’s account in the event the user did not log out prior to leaving the lab.
+• SEASnet is not responsible for any issues with a user’s account if they fail to log out before leaving the lab.

-• There is one reserved station in room 4404 Boelter Hall.
-This station is reserved for students with disabilities.
-This station may only be used by non-disabled students provided there are no students with disabilities waiting and all other stations are full.
+• One station in room 4404 Boelter Hall is reserved for students with disabilities.
+This station may only be used by non-disabled students if no students with disabilities are waiting and all other stations are occupied.

 • Noise should be kept to a minimum.
-Please keep electronic devices on vibrate.
-If you must use your phone, please have your conversation outside of the room.
+Please set electronic devices to vibrate.
+If you need to make a phone call, kindly step outside.

-• Items left in the lab are taken to HSSEAS Lost & Found in room 6426 Boelter Hall.
+• Items left in the lab will be taken to HSSEAS Lost & Found in room 6426 Boelter Hall.

-• Chairs are for lab use only and should not be removed from the room.
+• Chairs are for lab use only and must not be removed from the room.

-• Phone is for emergency use or to contact the SEASnet help desk (x75154).
+• The phone is for emergency use or to contact the SEASnet help desk at x75154.

-• All SEASnet labs may be under electronic surveillance.
+• All SEASnet labs are under electronic surveillance.

 Information Distribution in SEASnet Labs

-• You may not distribute individual fliers to each station in the labs.
+• Distributing individual fliers to each station in the labs is not permitted.

-• You may leave fliers at our help desk for students to pick up.
+• You may leave fliers at the SEASnet help desk for students to pick up.

-• Official engineering organizations may also request the announcement be placed on SEASnet’s Message of the Day.
-Requests for postings of announcements on the MOTD can be sent to help@seas.ucla.edu for review.
-The announcement must be brief in nature and related to official university business.
+• Official engineering organizations may request that announcements be included in SEASnet’s Message of the Day (MOTD).
+Requests for MOTD postings should be sent to help@seas.ucla.edu for review.
+Announcements must be brief and pertain to official university business.

 Server Use Policy